 Control or Indicator Description Display screen Shows therapeutic settings, physiological waveforms, and other information for each monitored parameter, messages, time, and softkey labels.
-Battery indicator Indicates battery status: Steady yellow: Steady green: Alternating yellow and green: Battery is charging.
+Battery indicator Battery indicator Indicates battery status: Steady yellow: Steady green: Alternating yellow and green: Battery is charging.
 Battery is charged.
 No battery is installed, or there is a battery charging fault.
-Indicator for ac power Illuminated when the unit is plugged into an alternating current (ac) power source.
-Code Readiness indicator Shows the status of the unit, based on its most recent Readiness check: A green "√" indicates the unit is ready for therapeutic use.
-A red "X" indicates the unit's Readiness is compromised an that it may not be ready for therapeutic use.
+Indicator for AC power Illuminated when the unit is plugged into an alternating current (AC) power source.
+Code Readiness indicator adiness Shows the status of the unit, based on its most recent Readiness check: A green "√" indicates the unit is ready for therapeutic use.
+A red "X" indicates the unit's Readiness is compromised and that it may not be ready for therapeutic use.
+Mode Selector Selects the mode of operation (available options depend on model): OFF - Unit is powered off.
+ON - Unit is automatically powered on in AED mode.
+PACER - Unit is in pacer mode (pacer door drops open).
+ENERGY SELECT Buttons Display in Manual mode only.
+Two sets of up-down arrow buttons control the selection of defibrillator energy, one set located on the front panel and the other located on the sternum paddle.